Home Media SCU Leavey Blog Career Prospects for MS in Finance and Analytics Graduates

 When you think of financial careers, banking is typically the first role that comes to mind.
-However, a graduate finance degree like the Santa Clara University online Master of Science in Finance and Analytics allows you to work across many industries and choose from various professions.
+However, a graduate finance degree such as the Santa Clara University Online Master of Science in Finance and Analytics (MSFA) allows you to work across many industries and choose from various professions.

 What Can You Do with a Master's in Finance?